Last updated 18/02/2021

 If there are new categories in your spreadsheet, you will be given the option to either create a new category, or manually match to an existing one.

-If you realize too late that you've made a mistake, imports can be deleted easily.
+If you realize too late that you've made a mistake, imports can easily be deleted.

 To do this:

-If you have sold any of the products within these imports you may not be able to delete those products.
+If you have sold any of the products that existed within the import selected for deletion, you may not be able to delete those products.